How to Apply

 The Creative Pathway will enable students to:

-Suggested Courses: Students should plan take one of the Content and Perspective courses listed below before completing the Capstone with HNR 450 (1 credit) and HNR 460 (2 credits).
+Suggested Courses: Students should take one course with a Context and Perspectives focus before completing the Capstone with HNR 450 (1 credit) and HNR 460 (2 credits).
+Please speak to advisor for a list of approved courses.

 Research Project Pathway